Watch FIFA World Cup 2026™ LIVE, FREE and EXCLUSIVE

 • Iran has lifted and then reimposed its own blockade of the Strait of Hormuz, creating economic chaos.

-United States President Donald Trump has confirmed that it seized an Iranian cargo ship that tried to run its blockade, and Iran has said it would retaliate, raising the possibility that the ceasefire between the two countries might not last for even the two days it is set to remain in force.
+Trump confirmed overnight that the US had seized an Iranian cargo ship that tried to run its blockade, and Iran has said it would retaliate, raising the possibility that the ceasefire between the two countries might not last for even the two days it was set to remain in force.

 Meanwhile, Iran announced it would refuse to join a second round of peace negotiations, despite Trump's warning of potential renewed airstrikes.